surajverma2587/react-basics/docs/README.md

 ### Arrow Function

 An arrow function (or fat arrow function) expression has a shorter syntax than a function expression and can be denoted as `() => {}`.
-If the function body contains on the return statement then the curly braces are not required along with the return keyword.
+If the function body contains only the return statement then the curly braces are not required along with the return keyword.
 However, if the function body has some code apart from the return statement then the curly braces are required along with the return keyword.
-The code below shows how an ES5 function is written in ES6 using arrow functions:
+The code below shows how ES5 functions are written in ES6 using arrow functions:

 ```javascript
 /* When function body has only a return statement */